nih-cfde/use-case-library-build/library/USERSTORY-66.md

 ---
-input: FAIR metrics booklet and a resource to analyze
+input: A list of digital objects to be assessed for FAIRness and the FAIRshake API
 output: A web-based fairness assessment
-task: Use the FAIRshake Chrome extension and Bookmarklet to initiate the FAIR assessment of a digital object.
+task: Use the FAIRshake API and the FAIRshake website to create a project and submit a list of digital objects to be assessed for FAIRness.

 ---